SvetlAl/STM32_LIN_FDCAN_TOOL/README.md

 ![Work_explanation](Docs/Work_explanation.png)

 **Hardware requirements.**
-The hardware implementation is based on STM32F105205 + 2 CAN trancievers + USB FS + SPI Memory chip (MX25L323 or similar).
+The hardware implementation is based on STM32 + 2 CAN trancievers + USB FS + SPI Memory chip (MX25L323 or similar).

-The code already has **6 hardware configuration**.
-Their pinout explanation and clocking can be found in Doc directory.
+The code already has **9 hardware configuration**.
+Their pinout explanation and clocking can be found in Boards_Docs directory.

 The bus terminators are optionally installed if needed.